-Organic and Mechanistic Teams can work together for the same purpose if the organizational culture allows for the collaboration.
+Organic and Mechanistic Teams can work together for the same purpose if the organizational culture allows for collaboration and it increases business performance.

 Both organic and mechanical teams may be required when an organization is changing or trying to adapt to changing conditions.
 One example of a collaborative team is the airline industry.
 Airline companies constantly need aircraft maintenance personnel.
 A mechanical engineer works under the authority of an engineer and is responsible for analyzing the performance of the airframe, avionics, safety and other systems.
 He or she is also often required to design future systems in order to maintain the current aircraft.